Learning Patient-Specific Disease Dynamics with Latent Flow Matching for Longitudinal Imaging Generation: Methodology

 \paragraph{Latent-space trajectories reasoning.} One central assumption in our framework is that disease progression can be represented as a straight line in latent space, structured along a linear trajectory where the magnitude encodes disease stage and the direction preserves patient identity.
 While this design simplifies prediction, it raises an important question: can a straight line adequately capture both the shared and divergent aspects of disease dynamics across patients?
 We argue that this concern is valid.
 In our work, however, the linear trajectory is not intended to reproduce the full biological complexity of disease, but rather to provide a stable and interpretable scaffold that highlights the primary mode of variation corresponding to disease advancement.

 \paragraph{Temporal uneven progression.} We formulate flow matching (FM) over the interval $[0,T]$, interpreting the index as a progression coordinate rather than physical clock time.
 However, although this formulation accounts for time differences, it implicitly assumes that progression is evenly distributed along the disease trajectory.
 In practice, progression is often uneven: extended periods of stability may be punctuated by sudden changes, or vice versa.
 The constant-velocity assumption in FM fails to capture this heterogeneity, effectively treating patient scans as uniformly spaced along the trajectory.
-To address this limitation, we introduce conditioning on the target time $T$ together with patient-specific attributes (\eg sex, age, and clinical status) to enable the model to capture heterogeneous progression patterns that vary substantially over time.
+To address this limitation, we introduce conditioning on the target time $T$ together with patient-specific attributes (\eg~sex, age, and clinical status) to enable the model to capture heterogeneous progression patterns that vary substantially over time.

 \paragraph{Design details of ArcRank loss.} The proposed ArcRank loss uses SVD to jointly capture the direction and magnitude of latent trajectories.
 Alternatives such as cosine similarity for angles and absolute values for magnitudes treat these aspects separately and can become unstable when latent features are noisy or vary in scale.
-While SVD provides an orthogonal basis where singular vectors naturally describe trajectory directions and singular values represent their magnitudes.
+In contrast, SVD provides an orthogonal basis in which singular vectors naturally describe trajectory directions and singular values represent their magnitudes.
 This unified representation is compact and numerically stable, allowing ArcRank loss to align trajectories along meaningful progression directions while penalizing inconsistent scaling.